List of Marvel Comics characters: F: Christian Frost

-Christian Frost is the brother of Cordelia, Adrienne and Emma Frost.
+Christian Frost is the younger brother of Adrienne, Cordelia and Emma Frost.
 He was created by Grant Morrison and Phil Jimenez and made his first appearance in New X-Men #139 (June 2003).

 Not wanting anything to do with the family business, Christian often clashed with his father Winston.
 When Winston learned that his son was gay, he threatened to disown him and forced Christian to dump his then-boyfriend and move into the family home with him.
-Christian refused and cut ties with his entire family, only remaining in contact with Emma, his closest confidante.
+Christian refused and cut ties with his family, only remaining in contact with Emma, his closest confidante.
 In retaliation, Winston used his power to have Christian's boyfriend deported, leading Christian to develop a substance abuse problem as a way to cope with the resulting depression.
-As his addiction worsened, a concerned Emma asked their father to help him get clean and Winston gladly welcomed his son back before turning on him and locking him in a mental institution in order to "cure" him of being gay once Emma had left.
+As his addiction worsened, a concerned Emma asked their father to help him get clean and Winston gladly welcomed his son back before turning on him and locking him in a mental institution to "cure" him of being gay once Emma had left.
 Following the conversion therapy, Christian was released and reinstated as the heir to the Frost business.
 Christian subsequently murdered Winston as revenge for the years of abuse his father had subjected him to and took over his business empire.

 After becoming suspicious that her father had appointed Christian as heir to the business, Emma visited his mansion and was greeted by her father.
 Demanding to see Christian, Winston refused and exhibited never-before-seen psychic powers to force her to retreat.
 Worried for her brother's safety, Emma approached Iceman and he agreed to help rescue Christian from her father.
 When they returned to the mansion, they fought through several psychic apparitions before discovering Winston's body in his study.
 While Iceman bought her time, Emma reached out and discovered that Christian was the one causing the apparitions, including that of their father.
 Emma's attempts to reach Christian's mind were in vain as, in the midst of a mental breakdown causing him to lose control of his powers, Christian was unable to hear her.
 As the Frost siblings were unable to directly infiltrate each other's minds, Emma created a telepathic link between Iceman and Christian, allowing them to communicate.
 Iceman, having recently been outed, empathised with Christian's homophobic experiences and managed to calm him down enough for him to regain control.
 Emma thanked Iceman and decided to stay with her brother to help him come to terms with what had happened and get him back on his feet.

 After the mutant nation of Krakoa is formed, Emma re-establishes the Hellfire Club as the Hellfire Trading Company which aims to help distribute supplies in service of mutants, with Emma once again as its White Queen.
 Emma brings Christian into the fold, appointing him as her White Bishop.
 Christian begins to become closer with Iceman through his work for the Company and the two begin a casual relationship.